The State of Employer Brand 2023

 Reviews are a great way to show your engagement with customers.
 However, don’t just trust that people will find good reviews of your company online.
 Instead, spotlight customer reviews on your social media and website.
 Better yet, try to get your customers to create user-generated video or picture reviews to show their experience.

-It’s important to always be improving your services based on feedback, so asking for client feedback is a good strategy to implement, regardless.
+It’s important to always improve your services based on feedback, so asking for client feedback is a good strategy to implement, regardless.
 Plus, asking clients for feedback and showing improvement based on their comments will make your customers feel like you listen to them.

 Having standard messages throughout your marketing and customer interactions will make people feel like they aren’t really interacting with you.
 Personalised messages make people feel like they’re important and seen.

-With so many online platforms it can be hard to focus on them all, but if you use social media make sure to utilise it properly.
-Have interactions with customers, respond to their messages and have special events to get people to contribute.
+With so many online platforms, it can be hard to focus on them all, but if you use social media, make sure to utilise it properly.
+Interact with customers, respond to their messages and have special events to get people to contribute.

 Video marketing is a great way to reach out to people with a more personalised touch.
 Plus, you can use user-generated videos for video marketing to get great representation from all the people engaged with your brand, highlighting a great sense of community.

 Industry events and seminars are a perfect time to boost your engagement.
-Be sure to interact with returning customers as well as potential new customers, do talks, and, of course, have some special offers or branded merchandise on offer for people who use your services already.
+Be sure to interact with returning customers and potential new customers, do talks, and, of course, have some special offers or branded merchandise on offer for people who use your services already.

 Special offers are a great way to make sure people keep coming back, plus it shows how much you appreciate their repeat purchase.
-It’s important to make sure your offers are not only aimed at new customers — while that is good for brand awareness, it’s bad for brand engagement.
+It’s important to ensure your offers are not only aimed at new customers — while that is good for brand awareness, it’s bad for brand engagement.